-✓ vehicle and las year of ate's primary seat belt use law, requiring all occupants riding in a passenger motor to be restrained in a seat belt or a child restraint, was enacted on 7/1/86 (date) at amended on 3/19/15 (date), is in effect, and will be enforced during the fiscal of the grant.
-Legal citation(s): Florida Statues 316.614 ✓ age-ap \$25, w rate's occupant protection law, requiring occupants to be secured in a seat belt or propriate child restraint while in a passenger motor vehicle and a minimum fine of ras enacted on 6/30/09 (date) and last amended on 6/30/09 (date) and is in and will be enforced during the fiscal year of the grant.
-Legal citation(s): Requirement for all occupants to be secured in seat belt or age-appropriate child restraint; Florida Statutes 316.614(4) Coverage of all passenger motor vehicles; Florida Statutes 316.614(5) Minimum fine of at least \$25; Florida Statutes 316.614(8) and Florida Statutes 318(2) Exemptions from restraint requirements.
-Florida Statutes 316.614(6) \checkmark grant a ts demonstrating the State's seat belt enforcement plan are provided in the annual application at rojects demonstrating the State's high risk population countermeasure program are V provid ed in the annual grant application at nent FL_FY24_405b_Application Summary (location). \checkmark ate's comprehensive occupant protection program is provided as follows: Date of NHTSA-facilitated program assessment conducted within 5 years prior to the application date: 5/17/21 (date); 0 Multi-year strategic plan: annual grant application or triennial HSP at Attachment FL_FY24_405b_FOPC Strategic Plan (location); 0 The name and title of the State's designated occupant protection coordinator is Willem de Greef, Traffic Safety Program Manager 0 The list that contains the names, titles, and organizations of the statewide occupant protection task force membership: annual grant application at Attachment FL_FY24_405b_FOPC Membership List (location).
+The State's primary seat belt use law, requiring all occupants riding in a passenger motor vehicle to be restrained in a seat belt or a child restraint, was enacted on 7/1/86 (date) and last amended on 3/19/15 (date), is in effect, and will be enforced during the fiscal year of the grant. • Legal citation(s): Florida Statues 316.614 The State's occupant protection law, requiring occupants to be secured in a seat belt or age-appropriate child restraint while in a passenger motor vehicle and a minimum fine of \$25, was enacted on 6/30/09 (date) and last amended on 6/30/09 (date) and is in effect and will be enforced during the fiscal year of the grant. • Legal citation(s): Requirement for all occupants to be secured in seat belt or age-appropriate child restraint; Florida Statutes 316.614(4) Coverage of all passenger motor vehicles; Florida Statutes 316.614(5) Minimum fine of at least \$25; Florida Statutes 316.614(8) and Florida Statutes 318(2) Exemptions from restraint requirements.
+Florida Statutes 316.614(6) Projects demonstrating the State's seat belt enforcement plan are provided in the annual grant application at Attachment FL_FY24_405b_Application Summary (location).
+The projects demonstrating the State's high risk population countermeasure program are provided in the annual grant application at Attachment FL_FY24_405b_Application Summary (location).
+The State's comprehensive occupant protection program is provided as follows: Oute of NHTSA-facilitated program assessment conducted within 5 years prior to the application date: 5/17/21 (date); Multi-year strategic plan: annual grant application or triennial HSP at Attachment FL_FY24_405b_FOPC Strategic Plan (location); The name and title of the State's designated occupant protection coordinator is Willem de Greef, Traffic Safety Program Manager The list that contains the names, titles, and organizations of the statewide occupant protection task force membership: annual grant application at Attachment FL_FY24_405b_FOPC Membership List (location).